EvMossan/cold-harbor-manager/README.md

 3.  **Web Dashboard (The View):**
     A concise, single-page application (`account_positions.html`) rendering live tables and charts.
 It features visual P&L flashing, "Break-Even" status indicators, and multi-account switching.

+4.  **Risk Manager (The Guardian):**
+    An automated break-even engine running on **Apache Airflow**.
+It scans active bracket orders every minute and mechanically moves stop-losses to the entry price once targets are hit, securing profits without manual intervention.

+5.  **Airflow Orchestrator:**
+    Manages the scheduling of the Risk Manager cycles and other periodic maintenance tasks (DAGs), ensuring they run only during valid market hours across multiple accounts.

 ## Repository Layout

 - `src/coldharbour_manager/` – Application source code.